aashishsatya/Bayesian-Spam-Filter/README.md

 The reference I used was Machine Learning for Hackers by Drew Conway and John Myles White, Chapter 3.
 The code is in R but should be easy to follow.

+The data sets were obtained from the SpamAssassin Public Corpus, which can be found [here](http://spamassassin.apache.org/old/publiccorpus/).

 Also this was a hobby project, so I do not have any associated project report.

 #### Program Demo: